lawrips/simplcv/readme.md

 It's very early and lots to do, but you can get up and running with a bit of effort:

 1. Clone this project
-2. Open each of the files in /samples and follow the instructions
+2. Open each of the files in /content and edit the content for your own profile
 3. npm i
 4. npm start